A/N: Many thanks to MrsBates93 and Krissy for being my betas. Enjoy! xx

 James was cute.
-He was funny and serious at the same time.
-But most importantly, he was the backbone that our family was built on.
+He was funny and serious at the same time, but most importantly he was the backbone on which our family was built.
 James was my favourite cousin, probably because he was always there for me.
-Whenever I was upset, he would always take me into his arms and comfort me.
+Whenever I was upset, he would take me into his arms and comfort me.
 When I was bullied, he had beaten the crap out of the Slytherin sixth years.
 James was the one who helped me become confident in myself.
 He was the one who helped me see that I was beautiful and that I was worth something to someone.
 Whenever I needed advice, he was there.
 I relied on him for so much, and he for me.
 The bond we had was unbreakable.

 Like my special spot, James was another constant in my life.
-He was the rock that I had built myself on, and if he ever left, I would be devastated.
+He was the rock on which I built myself, and if he ever left I would be devastated.

-Honestly, sometimes it scares me when I think about how much I need him.
-Surely it wasn't healthy?
-But I couldn't bring myself to care.
+Honestly, sometimes it scared me when I thought about how much I needed him.
+Surely it wasn't healthy, but I couldn't bring myself to care.

 James reached over and silently took my hand in his.
-I turned to him, and saw his face filled with sadness.
-He didn't say anything, he didn't need too.
+I turned to him and saw his face filled with sadness.
+He didn't say anything; he didn't need to.
 I knew how he felt just by looking in his eyes.

 A tear rolled down my cheek.
 Reaching forward, James wiped it away.
 I shivered when I felt his skin touch mine.